 The outdoor dining area

-From $3.78m per week.
+Flying Fox yacht is available to charter from $3.5m per week.
 Contact: Julia Stewart, Director, email@example.com, imperial-yachts.com

 Photos: Guillaume Plisson for Imperial

 [See also: Twenty for 20: Innovative Yachts of the 21st Century]